DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Any trips?

-There is the potential opportunity to travel to Normandy, together with visits to the British Museum, the Tower of London and sites of local interest.
+There is the opportunity to visit the British Museum, the Tower of London and sites of local interest.
 We have also taken part in student conferences with the National Archives and the University of Gloucestershire.
+We also like to visit the Chalke Valley History festival in June each year.

 Are there any costs involved?